Study after Velázquez's Portrait of Pope Innocent X: Meaning

 When asked why he was compelled to revisit Velázquez's Portrait again and again, Bacon replied that he had nothing against popes but merely sought "an excuse to use these colours, and you can't give ordinary clothes that purple colour without getting into a sort of false fauve manner".
 At the time Bacon was coming to terms with the death of a cold, disciplinarian father, his early, illicit sexual encounters, and a very destructive sadomasochistic approach to sex.

 Almost all the popes are depicted within cage-like structures, screaming or about to scream.
-Bacon identified as a Nietzschean and atheist, and some contemporary critics saw the series as symbolic execution scenes as if Bacon sought to enact Nietzsche's declaration that "God is dead" by killing his representative on Earth.
+Bacon identified as a Nietzschean and atheist, and some contemporary critics saw the series as symbolic execution scenes as if Bacon sought to enact Friedrich Nietzsche's declaration that "God is dead" by killing his representative on Earth.
 Other critics see the series as symbolising the killing of a father figure.
-However, Bacon baulked at such literal translations and said that it was Velázquez himself he sought to "triumph over."
+However, Bacon baulked at such literal translations and said that it was Velázquez himself he sought to "triumph over".
 He said that in the same way that Velázquez cooled Titian, he sought to "cool" Velázquez.